BIOWIND

 • A total of 23 good practices from partners have been identified, 4 good practices from Finland.

-• All reagions were given suggestions of good practices from other countries that could be useful for them.
+• All regions were given suggestions of good practices from other countries that could be useful for them.

 • Participative approach in wind farm permitting process – Suolakangas wind farm, Finland